H is for Hakluyt

 “While you take in hand to school others, and to teach them by what name a whale-fish is to be called in our tongue, leaving out, through ignorance, the letter H, which almost alone maketh up the signification of the word, you deliver that which is not true.” —Hackluyt

-The first time I read Moby-Dick, I suppose I reacted as most people do: I glossed passed it and figured that Melville would eventually return to this idea (he doesn’t).
 The next few times we read it maybe we might try ourselves to imbue the H with some meaning; something to do with its haunting silence, the ghostly white whale, a quiet malevolence beneath the water.
-Or perhaps readers and scholars alike read it as just another of Melville’s many “higgledy-piggledy whale statements” – a curious statement about how to spell the word whale that Melville thought fit the “Etymology” brief.
+Or maybe we accept it as just another “higgledy-piggledy whale statements,” part of Melville’s ‘everything but the kitchen sink’ approach of accumulate first and ask questions later.

 The Letter H